cosmocatalano/strava-export/README.txt

 (this assumes you have PHP installed)
  -  download the ZIP from Github.
 Unzip it.
 Put it somwhere
- -  Open Terminal, type 'php', then the path to wherever the unzipped version is e.g., the full command would like look like 'php ~/Downloads/strava-export/exodus.php' if you saved it in downloads.
+ -  Open Terminal, type 'php', then the path to wherever the unzipped version is e.g., the full command would be 'php ~/Downloads/strava-export-exodus/exodus.php' if you saved it in your Downloads folder (on OS X).
  -  Follow the instructions.
 The script will try and keep you updated.

 ON A PC